unahouExosite/docs/exositeready/gwe/getting_started.md

 # Getting Started

-This getting started guide will take you through the various steps it takes to start using Murano and GWE such as creating and configuring a Murano account, downloading GWE, configuring tools and installing GWE onto a gateway.
+This getting-started guide will take you through the various steps to start using Murano and GWE, such as creating and configuring a Murano account, downloading GWE, configuring tools, and installing GWE onto a gateway.

-## Download and Unpack Gateway Engine
+## Download and Unpack GWE

-To download the latest version of the Public Release of GWE, navigate to the [GWE Release Packages](/exositeready/gwe/release_packages/) page and choose a method for downloading GWE.
+To download the latest version of the public release of GWE, navigate to the [GWE Release Packages](/exositeready/gwe/release_packages/) page and choose a method for downloading GWE.
 Once downloaded, copy/move it to a directory on the filesystem of your development machine so its resources can be referenced later on.

 ```
 mkdir ~/code
 cp ~/Downloads/GatewayEngine.v*.tar.gz ~/code
 ```

-The GWE download contains useful resources and tools that we use outside the context of a gateway.
+The GWE download contains useful resources and tools you can use outside the context of a gateway.
 To make these resources available on your development machine, decompress the tarball:

 ```
 cd ~/code